beothorn/presentationHeroesGuideToDevTools/static/README.md

 ## Goal time
 30 minutes

+## Title

+This presentation is available at the url on this QR code.
+The QR code is also in the slide at the end of this presentation.

 ## Who am I?

-I am a developer, and I like to code.
-The feeling of telling a computer to calculate something that you could not possibly do yourself and having a response is awesome.
+I am a developer, and I like to create.

 I am currently a fullstack developer in the app used by drivers delivering goods for the Metro Cash and Carry.

 The DriverApp lives inside the ecossystem of microservices inside Metronom and Metro, and is the bridge between deliveries and the rest of our system.

-It is a ReactApp packaged with Cordova, with a backend using Spring Boot, Java, Scala and Cassandra.
+The actual app is a ReactApp packaged with Cordova, with a backend using Spring Boot, Java, Scala and Cassandra.

+The app is used by the drivers to load the articles to be delivered in the truck, controlling the deposits and returns, getting the signature from the clients, generating delivery summaries among other stuff.

 ## Everything is fine when everything is fine